atlasH2020-templates/asset_tracking/testing/README.md

 You will also need to obtain a refresh token which you must save in the `machine_tracking_token` environment variable (see https://github.com/atlasH2020/testing#obtaining-a-service-token).

-You can now expirement with the machine_tracking API.
+You can now experiment with the machine_tracking API.